Priyanka201394/UI-AutomationFramework/README.md

 	<version>6.10.0</version>
  </dependency>
 ```
-- The output can be viewed in the form of Extent reports
-- To view the output , after the execution refresh the project and view the reports in (project -> reports -> result.html (open in System editor).

 ### Framework Design
 - The Browser Actions and DOM Elements actions are created as interfaces, which is implemented in the BaseMethods which acts as library for Wrapper methods.